We love to use coconut coir as the main ingredient of our microgreen growing media.

 We will discuss each of these in more detail later in the article.
 But first, let's expand a brick of coconut coir!

 Below is a video of a coco coir brick expanding.
-The data collected is presented below and manipulated to assess other sized bricks for your use.
+The data collected is presented below and manipulated to assess other-sized bricks for your use.

 I was surprised by how this coco coir brick expanded.
-I expected more from it, like the coco coir puck shown in my Instagram video.
+I expected more from it, like the coco coir puck in my Instagram video.

-That's because the pot has holes in the bottom, and any excess water will drain out.
-Also, I was planting tomato sets, and extra moisture isn't a problem.
+The pot has holes in the bottom, and any excess water will drain out.
+Also, I was planting tomato sets, and extra moisture isn’t a problem.

 Why Moisture Is A Problem With Coco Coir Bricks